You matter, and you matter to Judaism. We are here because you are important to us and to God. Simple as that.

 Our current budget is about $50,000.
-This is what it takes to have one full time employee, freelance tech and creative geniuses, two websites including the only online, independent minyan in the known world, and all 700 of our YouTube videos as well as blogs, podcasts, eBooks, music, and anything else the Jewish community needs.
+This is what it takes to have one full time employee, freelance tech and creative geniuses, five websites including the only online, independent minyan in the known world, and all 700+ YouTube videos as well as blogs, podcasts, eBooks, music, and anything else the Jewish community needs.

 85% of the donations we receive are from people like you.

-The other 15% comes from selling cool Jewish products, small grants from Jewish organizations, and a few bucks from the sale of online advertising, ebooks and music.
+The other 15% comes from selling cool Jewish products, small grants from Jewish organizations (including our friends at the Jewish Federation of Greater Atlanta), and a few bucks from the sale of online advertising, ebooks and music.